shsma/laravel-docker/readme.md

 ## Questions and Improvements

-For any question or emprovement please send an e-mail Shady Smaoui [shady@veloxsolutions.ca](mailto:shady@veloxsolutions.ca).
+For any question or emprovement please send an e-mail to Shady Smaoui [shady@veloxsolutions.ca](mailto:shady@veloxsolutions.ca).

 ## License